Convergence of Heavy-Flavor PDFs at Small x and Its Impact on Future ep Colliders: Inter-set compatibility metric

 \section{Inter-set compatibility metric}

-To quantify the statistical consistency among modern PDF determinations, we evaluate the mutual tension between NNPDF4.0, CT18, and MSHT20 using Mahalanobis and Kullback–Leibler (KL) metrics on a logarithmic $(x,Q)$ grid spanning $x\!\in\![10^{-6},10^{-2}]$ and $Q\!\in\![5,500]~\mathrm{GeV}$.
+To quantify the statistical consistency among modern PDF determinations, we evaluate the mutual tension between the NNPDF4.0, CT18, and MSHT20 ensembles using Mahalanobis and Kullback--Leibler (KL) metrics on a logarithmic $(x,Q)$ grid spanning $x\!\in\![10^{-6},10^{-2}]$ and $Q\!\in\![5,500]~\mathrm{GeV}$.
 Each PDF set is treated as a multivariate distribution of observables $f(x,Q)$, from which the mean vector and covariance matrix are constructed.
+This approach captures both correlated and uncorrelated uncertainties in a statistically rigorous manner.

-The global tension, expressed through a normalized Mahalanobis distance $T_{\mathrm{PDF}}$, and the symmetrized KL divergence $J(i,j)$, together quantify the degree of statistical compatibility among ensembles.
-Full definitions and numerical regularization details (e.g.\ covariance whitening and Tikhonov stabilization) are provided in the Supplemental Material.
+The global tension, expressed through a normalized Mahalanobis distance $T_{\mathrm{PDF}}$, and the symmetrized KL divergence $J(i,j)$, together provide complementary measures of statistical compatibility among independent global fits. $T_{\mathrm{PDF}}$ quantifies the deviation of ensemble means in units of their combined covariance, while $J(i,j)$ encodes the mutual information gain between distributions.
+Full definitions and numerical stabilization procedures (e.g., covariance whitening and Tikhonov regularization) are implemented following standard practices detailed in Ref.~\cite{APFEL}.